Tuesday, October 15th

 Guided by:

-Special participation and accompaniment by PhD.
+Architect Roberto Chapa Garza, PhD.
+Rena Porsen Overgaard, and Architect Jorge Galván Special participation and accompaniment by PhD.
 Celia Arredondo Zambrano and architect Fernando López Martínez, experts in modern Mexican architecture.

 The Macroplaza is one of the largest and most iconic public spaces in the city of Monterrey.
 Inaugurated in 1984, it spans 40 hectares and combines green areas, fountains, and historical monuments.
 Among its attractions are the Faro del Comercio, the Neptune Fountain, the City Theater, and the Central State Library.
 This place is a cultural and social gathering point, surrounded by buildings of great historical value and different architectural styles.

-The tour begins at 09:00 AM with a departure from Hotel Camino Real Monterrey.
+The tour begins at 10:00 AM with a departure from Hotel Camino Real Fashion Drive.
 We’ll start with a visit to the lobby of the Marco Museum, designed by architect Ricardo Legorreta, followed by the “Faro del Comercio,” a monumental sculpture by architect Luis Barragán Morfin.
 The group will walk along Zaragoza Street to see the Monterrey Metropolitan Cathedral in Baroque style dating back to 1791, the Casino Monterrey building, and the ancient Chapel of the Sweet Names (Dulces Nombres).
 The tour continues with a walk through the central part of Macroplaza, where participants will see the City Theater building, the Infonavit building, the State Congress building, and the Central State Library "Fray Servando Teresa de Mier," all representative of Mexican modern and brutalist architecture.
 There will be a visit to the Mexican History Museum by architects Óscar Bulnes and Augusto Álvarez.
 A self-guided tour of the MARCO Museum is scheduled.
 Finally, at 01:00 PM, the bus will depart from the MARCO Museum to return to Camino Real Monterrey.

-19 Oct 2024, SAT 09:00 – 13:00 AM
+19 Oct 2024, SAT 10:00 AM – 1:00 PM

 By registration only Click here